OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 Start the app and click into the input fields that ask for sensitive data.
 When it is possible to get the menu to copy/paste data the functionality is not disabled for this input field.

 #### Remediation

-Many major versions of the Android operating system are still actively used.
-On top of that several mobile phone manufacturers are implementing their own user interface extensions and functions to their Android fork.
-Because of this it might be difficult to deactivate the clipboard completely on every single Android device.

 A general best practice is overwriting different functions in the input field to disable the clipboard specifically for it.